Redlands, California: Lugonia and founding

-Railroads

 In the 1880s, the arrival of the Southern Pacific and Atchison, Topeka and Santa Fe Railroads, connecting Southern California to San Francisco and Salt Lake triggered a land boom, with speculators such as John W. North flooding the area now known as the Inland Empire.
-North and others saw the area, with its hot, dry climate and ready access to water as an ideal center for citrus production.
-The city of Redlands was soon established by Frank E. Brown, a civil engineer, and E. G. Judson, a New York stock broker, to provide a center (along with North's nearby settlement at Riverside) for the burgeoning citrus industry.
-They named their city "Redlands" after the color of the adobe soil.
-So large had the area grown by 1888 that it was decided to incorporate.
-"A red-letter day in the Annals of Redlands," pronounced Scipio Craig, editor of The Citrograph newspaper, of the November 26 incorporation.
-The original community of Lugonia was absorbed at this time.
-The newspaper was first published in July 1887 by The Citrograph Printing Company, which remains in 2017 as both Redlands' oldest business and the longest-operating printing company in California.
+The Redlands Colony was soon established by Frank E. Brown, a civil engineer, and E. G. Judson, a New York stock broker, to provide a center (along with John W. North's nearby settlement of Riverside) for the burgeoning citrus industry.
+They named their area, just south of Lugonia, "Redlands" after the color of the adobe soil.
+So large had the area grown by 1888 that it was decided to incorporate all the local towns into one city.
+"A red-letter day in the Annals of Redlands", pronounced Scipio Craig, editor of The Citrograph newspaper, of the November 26 incorporation.
+The original townships of Lugonia, Bryn Mawr, Barton, Terracina, Victoria, Gladysta, parts of Mentone, and parts of Crafton were mended into one incorporated city.
+The newspaper was first published in July 1887 by The Citrograph Printing Company, which remains in 2025 as both Redlands' oldest business and the longest-operating printing company in California.
 E. G. Judson served as the first mayor of Redlands.

+Railroads

 The Redlands Street Railway Company was incorporated on March 22, 1888, acquiring on June 5 a franchise from the San Bernardino County Supervisors dating to December 1887, conveying the right to construct, operate and maintain for a term of 50 years a line of street railways in Redlands, Terracina and vicinity.
 The initial operations began in June 1889 with a single-track line operating two-mule-team cars, the first street railway company of several to provide service to the community.
 Electrification and new rails replaced mules in 1899, with electrical operation beginning in December.
 Most Redlands street railways would pass to the San Bernardino Valley Traction Company in a consolidation on June 3, 1903, and thence to the Pacific Electric in the "Great Merger" of Huntington properties under new ownership by the Southern Pacific Transportation Company on February 8, 1911.
 Henry E. Huntington, nephew of late Southern Pacific president Collis P. Huntington, had gained control of the 4 mi streetcar line of the Redlands Central Railway Company in 1908.